chaolic6505/applemusicCDS/README.md

 ### Prerequisites
-This is the complete list of dependencies to run this program, which are included in reruirement.txt.
+This is the complete list of dependencies to run this program, which are included in the requirement.txt.
 <br>
-You will need to run ```pip install``` to install them.
+You will need to run ```pip3 install -r requirements.txt``` to install them.

 ```
 appdirs==1.4.3